fuserMRX/would-you-rather/README.md

 * DATA.js is modified to enable new user creation

-* universal-cookie package is added in order to provide better user experience when the page is reloaded (non appropriate for production usage)
+* universal-cookie package is added in order to provide better user experience when the page is reloaded (non appropriate for production usage) => removed because of the reviewer demand

 * UI is beautified by react-bootsrap

-* Loading bar and spinner are added to see state, store changes progress
+* Loading bar is added to see state, store changes progress

 #### Lints installed for the consistency with Style Guide